Gerald the Fearless: Reconquista in Alentejo and Extremadura

-Conflict with León
+Siege of Badajoz

 So successful was Gerald by 1168 that his eastward expansion threatened the southward expansion of the Kingdom of León.
 These actions were in violation of the succession arrangements laid down by Alfonso VII at Sahagún, since they comprised lands whose conquest had been assigned to León.
 A few of Gerald's conquests in the far east had even been assigned to Castile.
 The Leonese king, Ferdinand II, son of Alfonso VII, took action immediately after the taking of Cáceres, probably early in the spring of 1166, capturing Alcántara later that year and thus securing a crossing over the Tagus.
 Subsequently he allied with the Almohad caliph Yusuf I, who had warned him of Gerald and the Portuguese's encroachments on his interests.

 In the early summer of 1169, Gerald took the taifa and city of Badajoz after a long siege, but the garrison took refuge in the citadel, the alcazaba, the siege of which continued.
 Seeing an opportunity to add to his domains the chief city of the region at the expense of both his Muslim and Christian enemies, Afonso I of Portugal came with an army to Badajoz to relieve his nominal vassal.
 This provoked the opposition of Ferdinand of León, who claimed Badajoz as his own and came south with an army at the request of Yusuf, who had already sent a contingent of 500 cavalry to assist the garrison.
 The besieging Portuguese were themselves besieged by the Leonese and fighting broke out in the streets.
 While trying to flee, Afonso was caught on the hinge of a gate and flung from his horse, breaking his leg.
 He was captured by Ferdinand's men, while Gerald was captured by the Leonese majordomo, Fernán Ruiz de Castro, called el Castellano ("the Castilian").
 He was an important person at court, who for a while held the highest military post in the capital (tenente turris Legionis, "possessing the tower of León").
 He was the king's brother-in-law, being married to Stephanie the Unfortunate, an illegitimate daughter of Alfonso VII by his second mistress, Urraca Fernández, and thus a half-sister of Ferdinand II.
 After the mêlée the Leonese had control of the town and the alcazaba, which they soon relinquished to their Muslim allies.
 Ferdinand succeeded in gaining the valley of the upper Limia and the regions of Toroño (around Tuy), Capraria (around Verín), and Lobarzana (around Chaves) from Afonso in exchange for his release.
 Several of Gerald's conquests were ceded to purchase his freedom.
 Ferdinand retained Cáceres, but Trujillo, Montánchez, Santa Cruz de la Sierra, and Monfragüe he gave to Fernán Ruiz.